MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

-The audience for this document is software engineers who want to validate an abstraction layer implementation or understand how to automatically run a MicroEJ Testsuite on their device.
+The audience for this document is software engineers who want to validate an abstraction layer implementation or understand how to automatically run a MicroEJ Test Suite on their device.

 The following topics are out of the scope of this tutorial:

-- How to write test cases and package a Testsuite module.
+- How to write test cases and package a Test Suite module.
 See :ref:`application_testsuite` for this topic.
 - How to create a new Foundation Library.
 See the `Foundation Library Getting Started